hannobraun/caterpillar/README.md

 ## Status

-There's a very basic language, and a [very basic game](games/snake/snake.capi) implemented in it.
+There's a very basic language, and a [very basic game][Snake] implemented in it.
 So far, not much thought has been given to using Caterpillar outside of this specific scenario.
 If you want to experiment with it, your best bet is to clone this repository and play around with what's already here.

 Interactive programming is currently being implemented (it was already present in a [previous prototype](archive/prototypes/07/)).
 Right now, the most basic